lowylori/technicallogs/geom99/Week13.md

 ### Scheduling a Notebook Task

 * Unfortunately, from my organizational account, I'm not able to schedule a notebook task... however, I can see if its an option from the seperate developer account that I have.
-* Turns out Notebooks isn't a feature on my account, so I will have to come back to this task after speaking to the organizational account admin.
+* Turns out Notebooks isn't a feature on my dev account, so I will have to come back to this task after speaking to the organizational account admin.

 ## Task num [00/00/24 time]